smithy-lang/smithy-kotlin/docs/design/event-streams.md

 ### Event Stream Type Representation

-The members of an operation input or output that target a stream will be represented using by an asynchronous [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) from the `kotlinx-coroutines-core` library. `Flow` is a natural fit for representing asynchronous streams.
+The members of an operation input or output that target a stream will be represented with an asynchronous [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) from the `kotlinx-coroutines-core` library. `Flow` is a natural fit for representing asynchronous streams.

 `Flow` was chosen for pagination and already in use as part of our public API contract.
 Any alternative to this would require a custom but similar type that doesn't play well with